Skip to content

 Della Shea

 To get started with understanding exactly what “data centric” is, we need a definition and also what it is not.
 For instance, “data centric” is not “data driven”.
 In many cases, people have overused this term where it has become an ambiguous “buzzword”.
 Also, data centric does not mean that businesses need to put all their data in one database or software application.
-For many businesses, it would take years to consolidate all their data into one application and by then it would probably be obsolete.
+For many businesses, it would take years to consolidate all their data into one application, and by then, the software would probably be obsolete.

-However, a business can start having a “data centric” perspective today, and soon the automation will follow in time.
+However, a business can start having a “data centric” mindset today, and soon the automation will follow.
 Here is a definition for data centric.

 Data Centric Definition